divyaparadkar/html_css/README.md

 # html_css
-i am make this repo for frountend
+i am making this repo for frountend